acoustic-content-samples/sample-wch-conversation-server/README.md

 Based on your selected setup see the instructions on how to get to the credentials.
 Note them down.
 You will need them once you are running the `npm run manageCreds` script.

-1. Watson Content Hub - Login into your tenant.
+1. Acoustic Content - Login into your tenant.
 Click on your name and open 'Hub Setup'.
 There you find your API URL and Tenant Id.
 2. Watson Conversation Service - [Follow the instructions in the official documentation on how to get the service credentials][bluemixapi]
 3. **Optional:** Watson Tone Analyzer - [Follow the instructions in the official documentation on how to get the service credentials][bluemixapi]
 4. **Optional:** Watson Language Translator - [Follow the instructions in the official documentation on how to get the service credentials][bluemixapi]